-Bitwig loves a good point release update, and its latest - which will bring its eponymous DAW to version 3.3 - has just been announced.
+Bitwig loves a good point release update, and its latest - which brings its eponymous DAW to version 3.3 - has just been released.

 Leading the charge is Polymer, a hybrid modular synth that’s designed to be “fun and quick”.
 Choose an oscillator, filter and envelope generator and you’re good to go - you can swap out Grid modules at will and create “production-worthy” sounds using just a few controls.

 There are further parameters to play with beyond the three main modules, and Polymer supports a multitude of synthesis types.
 It can also host Bitwig Studio’s new Wavetable module - also available in The Grid - which offers more than 120 wavetables and three unison modes.

 The Grid is getting a number of other new and improved devices, too, including two new modulators (Vibrato and Ramp).
 Bitwig Studio 3.3 offers workflow improvements - free content scaling, for example, means that whatever you select in the timeline can be stretched directly by ALT-dragging the right-hand boundary (you can also type in a percentage using the Scale command).